roualdes/bridgestan/docs/languages/r.md

 will be downloaded and placed in :file:`~/.bridgestan/`.
 If you prefer to use a source distribution of BridgeStan, consult the following section.

+Note that the system pre-requisites from the [Getting Started guide](../getting-started.rst) are still required and will not be automatically installed by this method.

 ### From Source

 This assumes you have followed the [Getting Started guide](../getting-started.rst)